The Road ahead.

 Building a business to consumer style portrait and headshot business is much different than nurturing an event photography ecosystem, so let’s see if I can figure out this whole B2C business development Rubik's Cube.

-Scott Budden, one of my longtime friends and fellow member of the small biz tribe did a great job of steering his business through a similar transition at the onset of the COVID19 pandemic.
+Scott Budden, one of my longtime friends and fellow member of the small biz tribe did a great job of steering his business, Orchard Point Oysters, through a similar transition at the onset of the COVID19 pandemic.
 He’s an aquaculture oyster farmer that primarily served restaurants up until the world ended so he and his team bootstrapped a direct to consumer pipeline seemingly overnight.
 It was miraculous to watch.

 My event photography ecosystem was built around personal relationships and featured a tight cadre of loyal and frequently repeating customers.
 I didn’t really have to market myself or appeal to a public audience.
 Companies that specialized in producing and presenting events in D.C. would plug me in as a trusted and talented photographer.
 Trust was a key word here.
 The more reliable you are as a vendor, the easier it is to be booked the next time around.